Set up OAuth for Google

 Give the project a meaningful name that reflects the Tableau Server instance for which you’ll use this project.

 Determine whether you want to change the project ID.

-Note After you create the project, you will not be able to change the project ID.
-For information, click the question mark icons.
+Note After you create the project, you won’t be able to change the project ID.
+For more information, click the question mark icons.

 Open the new project, navigate to APIs & Services > OAuth consent screen. and select the User Type.

 Click the OAuth consent screen tab and then enter a meaningful name for the Product name shown to users.